shyherm/SQL/README.md

-# ***Shyanne's SQL Portfolio***
+# ***Shyanne's Portfolio***
-Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
+Welcome to my portfolio!
 Feel free to take a look and reach out if you have any questions.